LucasDelfino92/morrowindsharp/setup.md

 ### Adjusting mod and load order

 Your installed mods are listed on the pane to the left.
-This is the order in which Morrowind loads their assets, with mods closer to the bottom overwriting the assets of mods closer to the top (if conflicting assets are present).
+This is the order in which Morrowind loads their files, with mods closer to the bottom overwriting the files of mods closer to the top (if conflicting assets are present).
 We will refer to it as our **mod order**.

 Reorganize it to read as follows using drag and drop.
 ```